Detaching From An Alcoholic

 • Start keeping a journal

-• Kindly say goodbye and hang up the phone
+• Kindly say, ” goodbye” and hang up the phone

-• Refuse to listen to phone messages
+• Refuse to listen to phone messages after you hang up and they frantically call you over and-over again.

 • Quit investigating what they are doing